 Many people face problems when applying for a credit card.
 Anyone who has had credit problems in the past will find their options severely limited.
 Others might never have had credit before, but that in itself can provide a barrier to obtaining credit.

 Fortunately there are a small number of credit card providers who won't automatically reject you because of past financial difficulties.
-Through this site you can see which credit cards are aimed at people with a bad credit rating.
+Through this site you can access details on a selection of credit cards aimed at people with a bad credit rating.

 When assessing a persons application for credit, lenders look at two areas: the persons credit history and their credit score.
 A bad credit history will certainly amount to a low or poor credit rating, but a clean credit history, or none at all, is no guarantee of a good credit score either.